Clinical Myotherapy | Springfield Lakes,

 Scoliosis / Kyphosis

-Acute and chronic stiff and painful neck
+Acute and chronic pain or stiffness in the neck

 Jaw pain and clicking

-Pregnancy – pre/post natal complaints
+Pregnancy – pre/postnatal complaints

 Chronic fatigue syndrome, fibromyalgia